Ringwood East

 Ringwood East has a typical household mix, with a fairly typical median household size

-Family households constitute 71.9% of all households, including 36.6% couples with children, 23.8% couples without children, and 10.5% single parent families.
-Non-family households comprise the remaining 28.1%, with lone person households at 25.3% and group households making up 2.9%.
-The median household size is 2.6 people, which aligns with the Greater Melbourne average.
+Family households account for 71.9% of all households, including 36.6% couples with children, 23.8% couples without children, and 10.5% single parent families.
+Non-family households constitute the remaining 28.1%, with lone person households at 25.3% and group households making up 2.9%.
+The median household size is 2.6 people, aligning with Greater Melbourne's average.

 Frequently Asked Questions - Households